 Roman studied him, his expression turning serious.
 “You’ve changed.”

 “If I have, it’s your fault.”

 “What?”
 Roman asked, thrown by the sudden shift, his dark eyes going wide.
-Then he shifted, hid his surprise behind his mask.
+He hid his surprise quickly behind his mask and smiled, coy.
 “Would you be jealous if I said no?”